codeoz-com/codeoz-code-convention/plugin_and_module_naming.md

 This is the name used to store the option.
 It can be a single value, or an array(example zmulinv_grid\[text_size\])

 **AJAX**
-AJAX field type is handled by Codoz AJAX code.
-It does NOT have a 'Data Type' or 'Field ID'
+Is there is a POST variable name 'codeoz-ajax', it is handled by AJAX callback

 **Examples 1**
 For example, the following string is for a 'Radio Button', and it's value should be saved to the Option with name 'zppas_my_option'.
 The part of the name up until